tkppro/drf-serialization-magic/docs/overview.md

 ## Overview
-Serializer Decorators help you to boost-up your code and decrease the duplication it has.
+Serializer Decorators help you to boost-up your code and decrease the duplication in your code.
 By using a high-order functional to reduce the number of codes, and build up a consistency in your project